-Cardiopulmonary rehabilitation at Brookings Health System is a medically supervised program designed to help patients return to an active, healthy lifestyle following a cardiac dysfunction, such as a heart attack or heart surgery.
+Cardiopulmonary rehabilitation is a medically supervised program designed to help patients return to an active, healthy lifestyle following a cardiac dysfunction, such as a heart attack or heart surgery.
 It also may benefit patients who are diagnosed with pulmonary conditions such as chronic obstructive pulmonary disease (COPD).
-Our program uses a multi-disciplinary approach that focuses on exercise, education and behavior modification.
+Our program uses a multi-disciplinary approach that focuses on exercise, education and behavior modification to improve cardiovascular health.

 - Phase 1: an inpatient program during your initial hospital stay that assesses your limitations

 - Phase 2 & 3: an outpatient exercise program at Brookings Health System designed for you.
 A specialist monitors cardiac rhythm, heart rate, blood pressure, and oxygen levels as needed.

 - Phase 3 and 4: maintenance program at the Fishback Indoor Training (FIT) Facility with less monitoring that teaches you how to exercise on your own and reinforces healthy lifestyle changes after rehabilitation ends.

 Brookings Health System’s cardiopulmonary program includes: